-Why significant

-As at 30 June 2017 the Group held \$15.5 million (or 33% of total assets) in intangible assets, predominately comprising capitalised development costs recognised in accordance with Australian Accounting Standard - AASB 138 Intangible Assets.
+Why significant How our audit As at 30 June 2018 the Group held \$16.9 Our audit proc million (or 30% of total assets) in intangible assets, predominately comprising capitalised development costs recognised in accordance Assessed valuation with Australian Accounting Standards.
+Assessed approved

-As explained in Note 13 to the financial report, intangible assets are tested by the Group for impairment annually.
+As explained in Note 13 of the fir report, intangible assets are tested by the Group for impairment annually.

-The directors' assessment of the recoverable amounts has been determined based on a value in use model referencing discounted cash flows of the RIS, Visage PACS, and Visage Magic Web cash generating units (CGU).
-This impairment model contains estimates and significant judgements regarding future cash flow projections and, therefore, the recoverable amount of intangible assets has been identified as a key audit matter.
+The directors' assessment of the recoverable amounts has been determined based on a value in use model referencing discounted cash flows of the RIS, Visage PACS, and Visage Magic Web cash generating units (CGUs).
+This impairment model contains estimates and significant judgements regarding future cash flow projections and, therefore, the recoverable amount of intangible assets was identified as a key audit matter.